Mastercard/mastercard-loyalty-connect-reference-app/README.md

 15. Delete Payment Card using memberReferenceId and paymentCardReferenceId
 16. Get Member to verify Loyalty Connect and Payment Card got deleted or not
 17. Finally, delete Member to delete member using memberReferenceId
-18. Enroll business partner location
+18. Enroll business partner stores

 ## API Expected sample Response but values varies for reference id's
 ### Enroll Member